LONGLIN163/EasyDriveEasyGo/README.md

 React_used car trading plantform
 ===================================
 This is a React based MERN project, It is a small vehicle trading platform , simulates more than 30 UX scenarios.
 Back-end are mongo and node.
 Front-end covers react(,webpack,redux,saga,dva), jquery, jqueryUI,antd,css/less etc.Focus on optimizing user experience by preload, asynchronous upload and real-time display.
 Increase visits and use efficiency on clientside by multiple filter techniques, creating backend database by form validation.
-User registers and submits personal information and uploads their product information.
+User registers and submits personal information and uploads their product information...

 ### Connect to database